 National Museum of Slavery

-The museum displays hundreds of items utilised in the slave trade, and is located in the former property of Álvaro de Carvalho Matoso, captain of the presidio of the Forte de Ambaca, Fortaleza da Muxima, and Forte de Massangano in Angola, and one of the largest slave-traders on the African coast in the first half of the 18th Century.
-Matoso died in 1798, and his family and heirs continued in the slave-trade until 1836, when a decree by Maria II of Portugal prohibited the export of slaves from the Portuguese Empire.
+The museum inhabits the former estate of Álvaro de Carvalho Matoso, a man whose very name is intertwined with the history of the slave trade in Angola.
+As the captain of multiple presidios including the Forte de Ambaca, Fortaleza da Muxima, and Forte de Massangano, Matoso emerged as one of the most notorious slave traders on the African coast in the first half of the 18th Century.
+The vile enterprise of slavery persisted in his family until 1836, a year marked by a transformative decree from Maria II of Portugal prohibiting the export of slaves from the Portuguese Empire.

 Location